How to Make a Quilt – The Beginner’s Guide

 Another option for basting is using safety pins.
 I recommend a large safety pin, like THESE, because they are easy to open and get through all the layers of the quilt.
 Smaller safety pins also require more to cover the entire quilt.

 When you are using safety pins you should be placing a pin every two to three inches across the entire quilt sandwich.
-This is pretty time consuming and you want to make sure that there are no wrinkles on the back or front of the quilt.
+This is pretty time consuming and you want to make sure that there are no wrinkles on the back or front of the fabric.

 The downsides of pinning are that you are creating lots of tiny holes in your quilt.
 But honestly you won’t really notice these once you have removed the pins and washed the quilt, the holes will go away.
 The other downside is that you will have to stop frequently to remove the pins as you quilt.
 You obviously cannot sew over the pins.